 So how do antioxidants fit into the grand scheme of our bodies and our health?
 Antioxidants are chemicals known to be “molecular scavengers” that help neutralize oxygen free radicals, thus preventing oxidative stress from occurring.
 There are hundreds of known antioxidants, some of which we consume in our daily diets:

-Polyphenols are a type of antioxidant produced by plants typically in defense of ultraviolet radiation or foreign pathogens that may threaten the plant’s overall health.
+Polyphenols are a type of antioxidant produced by plants, typically in defense against ultraviolet radiation or foreign pathogens that may threaten the plant’s overall health.
 Polyphenols also supply our senses with the bitterness, odor, color, and flavor we perceive when we consume specific types of food, specifically fruits and vegetables.
 (2)

 Polyphenols are of great interest to scientists and nutritionists alike for their antioxidant functions and in the prevention of various diseases.
 The field of polyphenol research, and specifically the mechanism of their antioxidant functions, remains a very fertile area of scientific research.
 One type of polyphenol of interest for this particular discussion are olive polyphenols.